abdulapopoola/JIZNA/doc/index.rst

 ..
-City Complexities documentation master file, created by sphinx-quickstart on Tue Mar 12 13:37:51 2013.
+JIZNA documentation master file, created by sphinx-quickstart on Tue Mar 12 13:37:51 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to City Complexities's documentation!
+Welcome to JIZNA!
 =============================================

-This documentation describes the custom processing framework for analyzing city complexities.
+This documentation describes the JIZNA processing framework for analyzing city complexities.

 Requirements: